joshgerdes/jekyll-uno/azure-nat-gateway.md

 * 1 Linux (Ubuntu 18.04) VM with Public IP
 * 1 Windows VM (Windows Server 2019) as a backend pool for an Azure Load Balancer

-_Note: Each VM has RDP opened to allow inbound traffic from my network using the Public IP, and a NAT rule allowing RDP traffic on the Load Balancer._
+_Note: Each VM has RDP opened to allow inbound traffic from my network using the Public IP, and a NAT rule allowing RDP traffic on the Load Balancer.
+There is no point-to-site or site-to-site VPN, RDP connections are directly over the internet to Australia East, from New Zealand._

 ![NAT Gateway - Test](/uploads/natgw_test.png "NAT Gateway - Test")